 There are a few situations where treatment may not be given, or extra consideration is needed.
 These include:

-For women who are pregnant or breast-feeding the energy from Swift is delivered entirely locally, and so carries the same risk as electrolysis, which is considered safe.
-However, it is known that women’s immune systems are suppressed during pregnancy and so treatment may be theoretically less likely to be successful.
-Of the women we have treated with painful verruca so far we have yet to see any difference in success rates, and all have been treated successfully.
-It would be ideal if, as will most other treatments during pregnancy, you can wait until after the birth of the child, but if the verruca is painful, treatment can be considered.
+Women who are pregnant or breast-feeding should know that the energy from Swift is delivered entirely locally, and so carries the same risk as treatments using electrolysis, which are considered safe.
+However, it is known that the immune system is naturally suppressed during pregnancy, so treatment may be theoretically less likely to be successful.